santiment/academy/src/docs/metrics/social-volume/index.md

 and `moon` in one document, excluding any documents that contain the word `lambo`.

-We constantly update our labels which helps us to keep labels as fresh as possible but result historical data changes.
+We constantly update our labels, which helps us keep them as fresh as possible but results in historical data changes.
 Any modifications to labels, social sources, or relevant jobs will prompt recalculation for the previous month's data.
-Within a 12 hour period, metric can be supplemented with new data.
+Within a 12-hour period, the metric can be supplemented with new data.

 ---